Hawking modes and the optimal disperser : Holographic lessons from the observer's causal-patch unitarity: Asymptotic Hawking Modes : The Canonical Example

 This result indeed resembles very well, as it should, the closely-related case of the Rindler observer which we will address later.
 As we know, Rindler spacetime is specially interesting as it simulates the near-horizon region of typical black holes, so by invoking again the equivalence principle in equating the above temperature with the Hawking temperature of a 4-d Schwarzschild black hole (\ref{ts}) (including the explicit dependences on the constants $c$ and $G$) we obtain

 which is nothing but the surface gravity of a Schwarzschild black hole, fulfilling our intuitive expectation.
-Finally, as a fact that we will verify example-wise and will also conceptually discuss later in this paper, let us mention the fact that:\\ \emph{The presence of a causally-disconnecting null boundary, to be called a causal horizon, is central to the Planckian jumbling of the information bits}.
+Finally, as a fact that we will verify example-wise and will also conceptually discuss later in this paper, let us mention the fact that:\\ The presence of a causally-disconnecting null boundary, i.e a causal horizon, is central to the Planckian dispersion of the information.